DavidVujic/Presentations/jDays/New JavaScript - ECMAScript 6/README.md

 ES6 & TDD: Can i test it?
 http://davidvujic.blogspot.se/2015/03/es6-and-tdd-can-i-test-it.html

-Sublime ES6 coding - the tools and the flow: http://davidvujic.blogspot.se/2015/03/sublime-es6-coding-the-tools-and-the-flow.html
+Sublime ES6 coding - the tools and the flow http://davidvujic.blogspot.se/2015/03/sublime-es6-coding-the-tools-and-the-flow.html

 What?
 Wait.
 Really?
-Oh no! (a post about ES6 classes and privacy): http://davidvujic.blogspot.se/2015/03/what-wait-really-oh-no-a-post-about-es6-classes-and-privacy.html
+Oh no! (a post about ES6 classes and privacy) http://davidvujic.blogspot.se/2015/03/what-wait-really-oh-no-a-post-about-es6-classes-and-privacy.html

 Yeah, we got classes now (ES6).
 You happy, pappy?